bitBeater/minecraft-server-launcher/README.md

 ## Installation

-To install the Minecraft Server Launcher, please visit the GitHub releases section of our repository and download the `misela` binary.
-Ensure you have the necessary permissions to execute the file.
+To install the Minecraft Server Launcher, please visit the GitHub releases section of this repository.

-For more detailed instructions and prerequisites, refer to our [Installation Guide](#installation-guide).

 ## Usage